Russia has requested military and economic assistance from China, US officials say – KION546

 Russia has asked China for military support, including drones, as well as economic assistance for its unprovoked invasion of Ukraine, according to conversations CNN had with two US officials.

-The requests came after Russia’s invasion of Ukraine, one of the officials said.
+The requests came after the invasion, one of the officials said.
 That official declined to detail the Chinese reaction but indicated that the Chinese had responded.
+Both the Chinese and Russian governments publicly denied that the request happened.

 Potential assistance from the Chinese would be a significant development in Russia’s invasion.
 It could upend the hold Ukrainian forces still have in the country as well as provide a counterweight to the harsh sanctions imposed on Russia’s economy.

-When asked by CNN about the reporting of Russia’s request for military aid, Liu Pengyu, spokesperson for the Chinese embassy in the US, said in a statement, “I’ve never heard of that.”
+China says it was not asked by Russia for military equipment or other assistance.
+When asked by CNN about the reporting, Liu Pengyu, spokesperson for the Chinese embassy in the US, said in a statement, “I’ve never heard of that.”

 Liu expressed concern for “the Ukraine situation” — calling it “indeed disconcerting” — and said China has and will continue to provide humanitarian assistance to Ukraine.